Travelgate/documentation/kb/our-products/are-you-a-buyer/getting-started-with-hotel-x-buyers-api/timeout-settings.md

 ### Timeout Settings in Hotel Buyers Legacy API
 If you are using our Hotel Buyers Legacy API, note that the timeout setup should be set on your side **at a request level** through the timeout tag "timeoutMilliseconds".

-### My Legacy API request contains two timeout tags, what distinguishes one from the other?
+### My Legacy API requests contain two timeout tags, what distinguishes one from the other?

+Legacy Pull Buyers API requests include 2 timeout tags: The HUB timeout and the Supplier timeout.

   1. **HUB timeout**: This value sets the timeout limit for a request at Travelgate.
   2. **Supplier timeout**: this value specifies the timeout limit for a request sent to a Seller.
 It's important to set the HUB timeout at least 300 ms higher than the Supplier timeout to ensure there is sufficient time to parse the Seller's response.

    ![timeouts_updated](https://storage.travelgate.com/kbase/timeouts_updated.jpg)